GISS Surface Temperature Analysis (GISTEMP v4)

 Contacts/Personnel

-Other researchers currently participating in the GISTEMP analysis include Michael Hendrickson, Maxwell Elling, Dr. Makiko Sato, and Dr. Nathan Lenssen.
+Other researchers currently participating in the GISTEMP analysis include Michael Hendrickson and Dr. Nathan Lenssen.

 The GISTEMP analysis was initiated by Dr. James E. Hansen, now retired.
 It is currently led by Dr. Gavin Schmidt.